amoughnieh/mbari-mae/README.md

    As for MBARI dataset with mae-ast, you could use `mae_ast_batch_sweep.sh` or similarly named python files to run through the parameters of interest.

-   As for WAtkins dataset, refer to the notebook files for experiments.
+   As for Watkins dataset, refer to the notebook files for experiments.